Fans did not like him much either.

 In 1936, he became the first player ever selected to the Hall of Fame.

-We agree that he was not a nice person and totally politically incorrect for today's standards.
-Nevertheless, he was an amazing hitter:
+We agree that he was not a bit misunderstood and totally politically incorrect for today's standards.
+Nevertheless, he was an amazing hitter.